 A very strong underwater sound is recorded off the coast of South America by microphones deposited on the seabed.
 The sound is called Bloop and is much louder than even the heaviest whale can emit.
 This has given rise to speculation that even larger beings

-Tokyo hospital announces discovery of staphylococcus aureus species that resists every known type of antibiotic
+Tokyo hospital announces discovery of staphylococcus aureus species that resists all known antibiotics

 Feathered dinosaur fossils found.
 Confirmation is presented at the American Museum of Natural History in New York.
 The species is called Sinosauropteryx (Chinese winged lizard).